 If you activate another SIM at a later date, the equation gets slightly more complicated.
 The TL;DR is that we're making sure you get the full value of your months, but read on for more detail.
 We don't want you to miss out on the full discount on a month's base rate, so instead of counting your first partial month leading up to your billing anniversary as one month, we're prorating a credit of your base rate against the percentage of the month remaining.
 This remainder will show up on your receipt four months later as a credit towards your first non-promo-discounted month.

 If you are creating using your SIM in a product, the promotion does not apply.

 Unlike a Wi-Fi device kit, you're likely going to want to keep an eye on how much data your SIM card has used.
 Although Particle has automated mechanisms in place to avoid exorbitant data costs (i.e. data limits), close monitoring of data usage will ensure that there are no surprises when you receive your monthly invoice.

 Luckily, the Console makes it easy to get up-to-date information on data usage for each one of your SIMs.
 Visiting the SIMs page and clicking a SIM will reveal a visualization of how much data your SIM has consumed over time during the current billing period, as well as an estimated cost of any overages to be applied at the end of the month.

 It's important to note that the estimated cost represents data used up to that point in time, as opposed to a projection until the end of the billing period.
-In addition, reported data usage may be up to 1 hour behind, so don't expect to see the data used by an over-the-air flash right away.
+In addition, reported data usage between 1 hour and 36 hours behind, so don't expect to see the data used by an over-the-air flash right away.

 You can reduce your monthly cost in two main ways.
 One is by setting your data limit lower.
 This will make sure that your bill will never be much higher than you expect (allowing for taxes and fees).
 It's also a bit abrupt.
 Your device will lose connection and the behavior will change unless you've written in offline behavior.